-- Engagement in unlawful or fraudulent activities - Failure to address reasons for being suspended in the given timeframe after multiple follow up attempts - No longer meet the eligibility criteria required to be an approved VVB
+- Engagement in unlawful or fraudulent activities. - · Failure to address reasons for being suspended in the given timeframe after multiple follow-up attempts. - No longer meeting the eligibility criteria required for an approved VVB.

 5.3 Reinstatement

 A suspended VVB can be reinstated by the Executive Board once: